djalbat/necessary/README.md

 log.trace('...') // Ignored, because the trace level is lower than the debug level.
 ```

+There is also a `setLogOptions()` function which allows you to pass the log level, base file name and directory path as a plain old JavaScript object.
+See below for a usage example.

 Finally, log files are rolled over every night.
 So `./log/example.log` would become `./log/example.28-01-2018.log` and a new `./log/example.log` file would be started at midnight.

 * The `rc()` function parses a JSON runtime configuration file of a certain format and provides the information therein by assigning it to itself: